apache/maven-site/content/markdown/guides/mini/guide-3rd-party-jars-remote.md

 <!-- TODO: Check the following, cause i don't this is true anymore.
 I assume packaging should be jar-->
 <!--  and the classifier should be set to source.-->

-To deploy a 3rd party source jar, packaging should be set to `java-source`, and generatePom should be set to `false`.
+To deploy a 3rd party source jar, packaging should be set to `java-source`, and generatePom should be set to `fals-->